fwupd/fwupd/plugins/mediatek-scaler/README.md

 device will reset when the new firmware has been written.
 On some hardware the MST device may not enumerate if there is no monitor actually plugged in.

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### Flags:probe-vcp

+This flag is used if the VCP should be probed.

 ## Vendor ID security

 The vendor ID is set from the PCI vendor, for instance `PCI:0x1028` on Dell systems.